 \item Codimension $1$ operators in the gauged theory are given by chargeless operators

 \end{itemize}

-\paragraph{Invertible symmetries: decompositions} In the case of invertible symmetries $G^{(d-1)}$, with $G$ abelian (visually, there is no order in the fusion of piointlike operators) We have pointlike operators $\eta_g$ labelled by groups elements $g\in G$.
+\paragraph{Invertible symmetries: decomposition} In the case of invertible symmetries $G^{(d-1)}$, with $G$ abelian (visually, there is no order in the fusion of pointlike operators) We have pointlike operators $\eta_g$ labelled by group elements $g\in G$.
 We can use the characters of the group to form $|G|$ projectors\footnote{We will often implicitly choose an identification $\hat{G}\simeq G$ and thus (imprecisely) label the projectors by elements of the group $G$}: